c3333/cpp-docs.de-de/docs/standard-library/istream-iterator-class.md

 ### <a name="return-value"></a>Rückgabewert

-Das gespeicherte Objekt vom Typ `Type`.
+Das gespeicherte `Type`Objekt vom Typ .

 ### <a name="example"></a>Beispiel